-The Board voted not to increase the premium rates in 2022-23.
+The Board voted not to increase the premium rates for the 2023-24 plan year.

 Request for Information

 This financial report is designed to provide a general overview of the Catskill Area Schools Workers' Compensation Plan's finances for all those with an interest in the Plan's finances.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to Dr. Jennifer Avery; Otsego Northern Catskill BOCES NCOC Center, 2020 Jump Brook Road, Grand Gorge, NY 12434.